IPSA Rules and Procedures - Annex 5

 (i) To apply the normal rules of good chairmanship, subject to the time allotted to each panel by the Programme Committee;

-(ii) To make every effort to maximise the opportunity for discussion;
+(ii) To make every effort to maximize the opportunity for discussion;

 (iii) To restrict each papergiver to a maximum of 10 or 15 minutes for oral presentation, depending on the number of papers;